Welcome and thanks for visiting...

 Roy has written the Tips for Better Tennis Instructional Manual and produced the Tips for Better Tennis DVD and his latest book Point of Impact.

-In his book, Point of Impact and in his previous blog, Barth writes how tennis teaches life lessons and he makes emphasis in respecting your coaches, especially during your developmental years.
+In his book, Point of Impact, and in his previous blog, Barth writes about how tennis teaches life lessons, and he emphasizes respecting your coaches, especially during your developmental years.
 What you learn from tennis in the early years can impact your entire career and life.
 The book describes how tennis gave Barth the tools to manage the challenges he faced on and off the court.

-The following is an excerpt from his book, Point of Impact describing some of the most important tennis lessons he learned while in college.
+The following is an excerpt from his book, Point of Impact, which describes some of the most important tennis lessons he learned while in college.

 Two of the most important tennis lessons I learned at UCLA were from a graduate student and from a coach.